All Episodes

 It drove up the deficit to unpayable levels.

-If if it is fully implemented, it is going to destroy the U.S. private sector as we know it.
+Obama care is one of many elements that will, I don't know, if it is fully implemented, it is going to destroy the U.S. private sector as we know it.

 This is so absurd.

-How did that happen, Mr. Newcastradis?
+How did that happen, Mr. Newcastle, people like you?

-That's red meat to the left before they figure out that it was in the in the in the dumper.
+You know, like the sale of AOL, that's red meat to the left before they figure out that it was in the dumper.

-Uh Obama has said he is open to lowering the corporate tax rate.
+Obama has said he is open to lowering the corporate tax rate.

 And that will more than likely happen.

-Because I wouldn't be a bit surprised if that's next to come.
+So I wouldn't be a bit surprised if that's next to come.

 He proposes a cut in the corporate tax rate, which will be fine, by the way.

-So I think Obama maybe in that speech yesterday giving some rhetoric to the left before he signs up for supply side stimulation in anticipation of the 2012 election.
+So I think Obama may be in that speech yesterday giving some rhetoric to the left before he signs up for supply-side stimulation in anticipation of the 2012 election.

-And yet he has to do what he can to try to drive down unemployment, even if it's for show.
+But the point is, Obama cannot abandon the left, and yet he has to do what he can to try to drive down unemployment, even if it's for show.

 His reelection hinges on somehow getting them back from the Republicans.